kwangure/hine/sites/hine.dev/src/docs/content/introduction/readme.md

 ### A checkbox state machine

-A checkbox has 2 main states of interest: a checked and unchecked state.
-In Hine, there are two kinds of primitives for modelling states:
+In Hine, there are two primitives for modelling states: `compound`{lang=javascript}
-`compound`{lang=javascript} states and `atomic`{lang=javascript} states.
-The
-main difference between them is that `compound`{lang=javascript} states can have nested states, while `atomic`{lang=javascript} states do not have nested children.
+and `atomic`{lang=javascript} states.
+We will use both to model the 2 main states of interest in a checkbox: a checked and unchecked state.
+The main difference between them is that `compound`{lang=javascript} states can have nested chilren, while `atomic`{lang=javascript} states do not have nested states.

 #### 1. The Checkbox State